uniswap-python/uniswap-python/README.md

 The unofficial Python client for [Uniswap](https://uniswap.io/).

+Documentation is available at https://uniswap-python.com/

 _The authors are in no way affiliated with or funded by Uniswap, uniswap.io, or any subsidiaries or affiliates of any of the previously mentioned entities._

 ### This package supports Uniswap V2 as of version 0.4.0.

 ## Functionality

 *  A simple to use Python wrapper for all available contract functions and variables
+*  A basic CLI to get prices and token metadata
 *  Simple parsing of data returned from the Uniswap contract

-## Under Development
-*  Better error handling

 ## Getting Started

 This README is documentation on the syntax of the python client presented in this repository.
 See function docstrings for full syntax details.

-This API attempts to present a clean interface to Uniswap, but in order to use it to its full potential, you must familiarize yourself with the official Uniswap documentation.
+This library attempts to present a clean interface to Uniswap, but in order to use it to its full potential, you must familiarize yourself with the official Uniswap documentation.

 *  https://docs.uniswap.io/